Progress

 Bootstrap's progress component creates an accessible progress bar using semantic HTML attributes.
 The aria-valuenow attribute indicates current progress, while the bar's width adjusts visually (from 0% to 100%).
 For accessibility, aria-valuemin and aria-valuemax define the progress range, and aria-label provides a descriptive label for screen readers.

-Basic Progress Examples
+Real-world Progress Examples

 Loading...